ibrahimkfawaz/EECE437/README.md

 Concerning Assignment 2:
+The directory of the assignment is in the folder Assignment 2.
 The assignment isn't fully done.
 Most of the features are done though.
 Hopefully assignments 2 and 3 will be submitted in the next couple of days